stormpath/stormpath-flask/docs/index.rst

       </body>
     </html>

-Here's a matching login view you can use, which handle the login process seamlessly::
+Here's a matching login view you can use, which handles the login process seamlessly::

     @app.route('/login', methods=['GET', 'POST'])